KTH/devops-course/contributions/demo/jonasjo5-marcusew/README.md

 We will provide a GitHub repository together with our screencast.
 The viewer can fork the repo and will be provided two branches, one with a complete implementation and one unfinished setup.

 We will show how new features can be delivered into an existing app.
+We will also highlight some features that make CircleCI a strong competitor within continous deployment.